 But why would such a promising series created by a well-established storyteller be cancelled after only barely being given a chance to shine?
 Similar to Young Justice, Sym-bionic Titan was given the “no merchandise = no new seasons” treatment.
 Yes, a program that made its way onto Adult Swim was cancelled on the premise of not being able to secure a merchandising contract.
 Let’s look at this statement closely:

 A high-quality, narrative-focused animated series aimed at an older audience was cancelled because it couldn’t get its hands on a toy-manufacturing deal.
 It’s no wonder the series’ executives weren’t able to get a toy company on board with the series.
-Even manufacturing companies know that toys don’t go over well with older audiences.
-And as much as I appreciate fans of any age collecting toys and action figures based on their favorite content, the number of teenagers and young adults purchasing these products, unless buying them for little nieces and nephews, is limited.
+Even manufacturers are aware that toys don’t sell to older audiences very well.
+And as much as I appreciate fans of all ages collecting action figures based on their favorite content, the number of teenagers and young adults purchasing these products, unless buying them for nieces and nephews, is limited.
 Yet executives decided to place the series’ success benchmark in merchandise sales, before even securing a contract to create and distribute these products.

-Before I continue, let me just say that I obviously did not sit in during the board meetings.
-My information is based on external sources that tell a consistent story.
+Before I continue, let me just say that I obviously did not sit in during the network’s board meetings.
+My information is based on articles that tell a consistent story.
 Who knows?
-Maybe the cancellation of the series was a result of a scandal or some kind of conspiracy.
-However, I can confidently say that based on the information floating around in cyberspace (since we all know that everything posted online is true . . .), the series’ cancellation was rooted in a toy contract that failed to materialize.
+Maybe the cancellation of Sym-biotic Titan was a result of a scandal or some kind of conspiracy.
+However, I can confidently say that based on the information floating around in cyberspace (since we all know that everything posted online is true . . .), the series’ cancellation was rooted in a merchandise contract that failed to materialize.

-But on top of this frustrating blow, rather than silently dropping series while allowing it to see the light of its former (unreached) glory through reruns, Sym-bionic Titan was financially and legally “written off”.
+And on top of this frustrating blow, rather than silently dropping series while allowing it to see the light of its former unreached glory through reruns, Sym-bionic Titan was financially and legally written off.
 In other words, it was treated as a wasted expense so that Cartoon Network could reduce the amount of taxable income they made that fiscal year.
 When a television series is written off as an expense, the chances of it being picked up again is almost non-existent:

-Basically, the chances of a revival are slim to none; and seeing that the petition for the series’ revival has under 3000 signatures (myself included), even if it wasn’t written off, it wouldn’t stand much of a chance of seeing the light of day.
+Basically, the chances of a revival are slim to none; and seeing that the petition for the series’ revival has under 3,000 signatures, even if it wasn’t written off, it wouldn’t stand much of a chance of seeing the light of day.

 As mentioned in a previous post, series containing high-quality narratives don’t mix very well with heavy merchandising:

-The problem is, when a series focuses on heavy branding, telling deep, engaging, and progressive stories doesn’t work very well.
-The reason behind this is that long and convoluted plots that bleed into each episode distracts the viewer from branding attempts.
+The problem is, when a series focuses on heavy branding, telling deep, engaging, and progressive stories becomes an afterthought.
+The reason behind this is that long and convoluted plots that bleed into each episode distracts the viewer from branding attempts, and vice versa.
 So if the goal of a series’ production is to sell associated merchandise, then formulaic and self-contained episodes are the way to go.
-In other words, shallow series result from shallow motivations, and Sym-bionic Titan is the furthest thing from shallow.
+In other words, shallow series root from shallow motivations, and Sym-bionic Titan is the furthest thing from shallow.